AtharvaGangji/face-recognition/README.md

 ## Run
 1. Open terminal
 2. Navigate to the folder you Extracted the ZIP file using the `cd` command.
+3. Type `pip install -r requirements.txt`.
+This will install the packages needed for the program to run.
-3. Type `python main.py` in the terminal to run the file.
+4. Now type `python main.py` in the terminal to run the file.
 If it doesn't word try `py main.py` or `python3 main.py`.

 > **Note:** For the program to detect you face and your eyes, your face should be seen *clear* and *bright* from the web cam.